EwenG/muance/README.md

 (h/div ::m/on [:click (when listen-click? click-handler)]) ;; conditionally attach a click handler
 ```

-A component local state can be muted in an event handler:
+A component's local state value can be modified in an event handler:

 ```
 (h/div ::m/on [:click (fn [e state-ref] (swap! state-ref inc))])